Ask questions or share your repair experience on the car forum. Subscribe to updates so you don't miss out on new guides.

-What are the signs of a malfunctioning thermostat?
+What are the symptoms of a bad thermostat?

-Can I use a car with a broken thermostat?
+Can you drive a car with a broken thermostat?

-No, you cannot.
-The thermostat must be in good condition, since the operation of the cooling system directly depends on it.
-When the valve is constantly open, the antifreeze will flow through the large cooling circuit, which will significantly increase the engine warm-up time.
-This accelerates wear of the engine and increases the strain on the lubrication system.
-If, however, the thermostat valve is constantly closed, the coolant will not pass through the radiator and won’t be cooled, which leads to the engine overheating.
+No, you can’t.
+The thermostat should be functioning properly, as the operation of the cooling system directly depends on it.
+If the valve is stuck open, the coolant will be circulating through the large circuit, thus significantly increasing the engine warming-up time.
+This increases engine wear and load on the lubricating system.
+If the valve of the thermostat is stuck closed, the coolant does not flow to the radiator and is not cooled, which causes engine overheating.